icoder-Ahish/SUMA-API/README.md

     from xmlrpc.client import ServerProxy
     import ssl

-## (2)Set the URL, login and password of the Suse Maneger Server:
+## Set the URL, login and password of the Suse Maneger Server:

     MANAGER_URL = "https://10.0.0.20/rpc/api"
     MANAGER_LOGIN = "sumaadmin"
     MANAGER_PASSWORD = "exadmin"

-## (3)Create an SSL context and a ServerProxy object for the Suse Maneger Server:
+## Create an SSL context and a ServerProxy object for the Suse Maneger Server:

     context = ssl._create_unverified_context()
     client = ServerProxy(MANAGER_URL, context=context)

-## (4)Log in to the Suse Maneger Server and get an authentication key:
+## Log in to the Suse Maneger Server and get an authentication key:

     key = client.auth.login(MANAGER_LOGIN, MANAGER_PASSWORD)

-## (5)Retrieve a list of active systems and their patch counts:
+## Retrieve a list of active systems and their patch counts:

     activesystems = client.system.listActiveSystems(key)